highsource/opensky-network-client/README.md

 ## Troubleshooting

-You may be getting `SSLHandshakeException`s.
-The reason for this is that OpenSky Network uses a SSL certificate from [Let's Encrypt](https://letsencrypt.org/) which is a relatively new ceritificate authority.
+You may be getting `SSLHandshakeException` when trying to get flights state.
+The reason for this is that OpenSky Network uses a SSL certificate from [Let's Encrypt](https://letsencrypt.org/) which is a relatively new ceritificate authority, its CA certificate may be missing in your Java installation.
-This is why the its CA certificate may be missing in your Java installation.
+This is why Java can't check the validity of the HTTP connection.

 The solution is to add the appropriate certificate to the `${JAVA_HOME}/jre/lib/security/cacerts` keystore, yet to be documented.